 Non Inverting Operational Amplifier | Non Inverting Op Amp

 The op amp has two input terminals (pins).
-One is inverting which is denoted with (-) sign and other is non-inverting and this is denoted with (+) sign.
-When any signal is applied to the non - inverting input of an op amp, it does not change its polarity when it is amplified at the output terminal.
+One is inverting denoted with minus sign (-), and other is non-inverting denoted with a positive sign (+).
+When we apply any signal to the non - inverting input of, it does not change its polarity when it gets amplified at the output terminal.
 So, in that case, the gain of the amplifier is always positive.

-Let us explain the thing by constructing the op amp circuit with the feedback loop as shown below, Here, in the above circuit, an external resistance R1 and feedback resistance Rf are connected to the op amp at inverting input of the op amp.
-Now, applying Kirchhoff Current Law, we get, Let us assume the input voltage applied to the non inverting terminal is vi.
+Let us explain the thing by constructing the op amp circuit with the feedback loop as shown below, Here, in the above circuit, we connect an external resistance R1 and feedback resistance Rf at inverting input.
+Now, by applying Kirchhoff Current Law, we get, Let us assume the input voltage applied to the non inverting terminal is vi.
 Now, if we assume that the op amp in the circuit is ideal op amp, then, Therefore, equation (i) can be rewritten as,

 From the expression of voltage gain of an non inverting op amp, it is clear that, the gain will be unity when Rf = 0 or R1 → ∝.
 So, if we short circuit the feedback path and/or open the external resistance of the inverting pin, the gain of the circuit becomes 1.